cover image for Leica Q3 concept

 Essentially, the physical design of the switch makes the default drive mode continuous shooting.
 Considering that most photographers shoot primarily in single-shot mode, Leica should have switched the options.

-x comparison top: Leica X (Typ 113) bottom: Leica Q (Typ 116)
+top: Leica X (Typ 113) bottom: Leica Q (Typ 116)

 Fortunately, the Leica Q2 removed drive mode selection from the switch altogether, reverting to a simple on/off arrangement.
 The Q2 came with a shortlist of other improvements as well, but I think Leica could have gone a little further.
 Here’s my concept for the Leica Q3.

-Same from the Front
+Same from the front

 From the front, the Q3 looks very similar to the Q2 and Q before it.

-Articulating Screen
+Articulating screen

 It’s from the rear that the first difference becomes apparent.
 Nearly all Leicas come with a fixed screen.
 For many, the Q is their primary camera.
 An articulating screen would allow shooting from the waist and above the head.
 It’s the only thing that I miss about my Sony cameras.

-ISO Dial
+ISO dial

 The Leica M10 surprised us by not just returning to the size of film M cameras, but by also adding a physical ISO dial.
 It’s modeled after the film return knob found on film M cameras such as the M3 and MP.